jozu-ai/kitops/docs/src/docs/cli/installation.md

   Intel / x86_64
 </a>

 Once the file is downloaded, open your Finder and double-click the `.zip` file to unpack it.
-Then select the unpacked folder and move it to `/usr/local/bin`.
+Then select the executable file named `kit` from unpacked folder and move it to `/usr/local/bin`.

 You can verify that `kit` is correctly installed by opening a new terminal or command prompt and typing: